 Tickets will not be available for purchase at the gate.

 Do I need to register tickets online for children under 4 years of age?

-Yes.
-To help manage the Zoo’s capacity, FREE tickets will still be available for children under the age of 4 years old, however to ensure we can manage capacity, all individuals visiting Taronga Zoo, including infants under 4, must be accounted for via the online form.
+Yes, free tickets will still be available for children under the age of 4 years old.
+However, to ensure we can manage capacity, all individuals visiting Taronga Western Plains Zoo Dubbo, including infants under 4, must be booked via the online ticketing platform.

 I previously purchased a ticket to Taronga Zoo, is it still valid?

 All tickets purchased to Taronga Western Plains Zoo Dubbo and Taronga Zoo Sydney have had the validity extended until Friday 31 December 2021.
 To help manage the Zoo’s capacity, guests will need to register their intent to use their ticket online before visiting.